antonfirsov/docs/2020/06-June/fsharp5-update/fsharp5-update-for-dotnet5-preview6.md

 ### More performance improvements

-The performance work for larger codebases is always ongoing, focused primarily on memory usage over time.
+The performance work for larger codebases is always ongoing, focused primarily on elminating some unnecessary memory usage over time.
 [Steffen Forkmann](https://github.com/forki/) also helped in this effort with some improvements.

 Additionally, [Saul Rennison](https://github.com/saul) contributed an improvement to CPU time spend building F# projects at design-time in Visual Studio, a process that happens ambiently and many times over a session.
 The bottleneck identified has had its CPU time reduced by ~90%.
+If you have a lot of F# projects in a solution, you may notice that various things feel "quicker" than before.

 Thank you to everyone who has contributed!
 F# is continually improving because of your work.